£13.6million investment in Derbyshire's culture and arts organisations

 Both Creswell Crags and OPUS Music come under the remit of Bolsover and North East Derbyshire which are in Arts Council England’s Levelling Up for Culture Places in Derbyshire.

+Paul Baker, director of Creswell Heritage Trust said: “Achieving National Portfolio Status has been a long-term ambition for Creswell Crags.
+This funding will enable us to work with our community in exciting new ways.
+Our story is deeply rooted in the stories of human behaviour and survival which translate to contemporary issues such as climate change, migration and species extinction, and our plan is to work with visitors in creative ways to explore these themes..
+This funding provides crucial investment into Creswell Crags for the next three years and offers essential support for our team to keep delivering the brilliant work they do, as well as enabling them to work with our visitors in new ways.
+This is an exciting time in the history of Creswell Crags, and we can’t wait to get started.”

-Arts Council England has also announced that it will increase its funding to Chesterfield based Junction Arts, The additional funding will enable a new Children’s Festival and an expanded programme of work in Bolsover, Chesterfield and North-East Derbyshire.
+Arts Council England has increased its financial support for Chesterfield based Junction Arts, which will be allocated £252,431 for each of the three years.
+The funding will enable a new Children’s Festival and an expanded programme of work in Bolsover, Chesterfield and North-East Derbyshire.

-Almost £13.6million over three years has been allocated to Derbyshire to support arts, culture and creativity.
+Arts, culture and creativity throughout Derbyshire will be boosted to the tune of £43.5million over the next three years under Arts Council England’s latest round of funding.

 Peter Knott, area director, Arts Council England said: “We’re delighted to unveil our ambitious new portfolio reaching more people in more places across Derbyshire than ever before.
 Derbyshire already boasts a vibrant cultural scene with an international reputation for excellence and we look forward to supporting more opportunities for even more communities across the region to experience creativity on their doorsteps.”